 Accidents happen especially in the early days of potty training.
 No matter how skilled your little one may seem, the simple change in routine of being in a car for an extended period and/or lack of spots to stop may result in slip ups.
 Put on Pampers Easy Ups at the start of the trip.
 Your little one will still have the independence and freedom during stops to use the potty; and you’ll still have a safeguard against those oops moments.

 We’ve trusted Pampers products with both our kids and the new design of the Easy Ups make them even better than before.
 They are softer and have a more flexible waistband allowing for a comfortable fit & feel similar to underwear.
 Plus they are super absorbent which makes them great for everyday use as well as during road trips.
-Be sure to grab a coupon to save a little on your next purchase.

 Just because your child is mostly out of diapers doesn’t mean that wipes aren’t still useful on occasion.
 Keep a small travel pack in your car for quick cleaning of hands, the potty seat, and, of course, the tush.